JuliaGeometry/GeometricalPredicates.jl/README.md

 gety(p::MyCustomPointType) = p._y
 ```
 implementing `getx`, `gety`, and `getz` for 3D points is necessary
 as this is the interface the package is expecting.
+These function should return `Float64`.
 Points can be either immutables or types.
 Default `Point2D` and `Point3D` are immutables.

 The point coordinates must reside in a region `1.0 <= x < 2.0`.
-Read below on
+Read above on
 why is this limitation necessary.
 For convenience there are 2 constants defined,
 `min_coord` and `max coord` representing the minimal and maximal feasible values
 of coordinates.